novonordisk-research/OptiHPLCHandler/README.md

 Your username will be auto-detected.
 Add the argument `username` to circumvent this auto-detection.

-EmpowerHandler will first try to find a password for Empower for the `username` in the OS's system keyring, e.g. Windows Credential Locker.
+`EmpowerHandler` will first try to find a password for Empower for the `username` in the OS's system keyring, e.g. Windows Credential Locker.
 If it can't access a system keyring, or the keyring does not contain the relevant key, you will be prompted you for the password.
 The password will only be used to get a token from the Empower Web API.
 When the token runs out, you will have to input your password again.

-To log in, use the EMpowerHandler with a context manager:
+To log in, use the `EmpowerHandler` with a context manager:

 ```python
 handler=EmpowerHandler(